Our Budget for 1 Year of Continual Travel Abroad | 3 Continents, 23 Countries, and 60 Cities… and You Spent How Much?!

 Planning in advance and batching our errands to limit our driving whenever possible.

-Be mindful of how much you consume (e.g. shampoo, electricity, detergent, water, etc.)
+Being mindful of how much we consumed (e.g. shampoo, electricity, detergent, water, etc.)

 Our Budget/Expenses for a Year of Continual Travel Abroad